Decoding convolutional codes over finite rings. A linear dynamical systems approach: The decoding algorithm

 such that, for any $\tau\geq 0$, the weight of the errors in the time-window $[\tau,\tau+T-1]$ is bounded by

 it is possible to uniquely compute the transmitted sequence. \end{theorem} \begin{proof} The proof follows exactly the same steps as in \cite{decodingros}, that is, we decode iteratively as stated above for $l=T-\Theta$ (see \textbf{Algorithm} \ref{alg:dec}).
 If it is not possible to decode in Eq. (\ref{eq:trajectories1}), or the we find that the weight of the computed errors from $t=\tau$ to $t=\tau+T-\Theta$ is larger than $\lambda$, we repeat again the procedure with $l=T-2\Theta$ and substitute $\lambda$ by $\lambda-1$.
 We proceed in this way until we can decode successfully.
 As in the field case we can not be sure that the calculation of $x_{\tau+l}$ (for $l=T-h\Theta$ if we needed $h$ iterations) is correct.
 However, \cite[Lemma 3.3]{decodingros} also holds in the ring case, so the conclusion that the state $x_{\tau+\Theta}$ is correct holds as well in our situation.
 The proof of \cite[Lemma 3.3]{decodingros} in the ring case is the same as in the field case.
 Note that, in our situation, \cite[Eq.
-(3.6)]{decodingros} implies that the distance between the vector of true information words modulo $p$ and the vector of computed information words modulo $p$ is at least $d_1$ because the corresponding linear block code is free so its distance remains the same after restricting modulo $p$.
-Since the distance between vectors is at least the distance between the vectors restricted modulo $p$, we are done because the rest of the argument remains valid in our case. \end{proof}
+(3.6)]{decodingros} implies that the distance between the vector of true information words modulo $p$ and the vector of computed information words modulo $p$ is at least $d_1$ because the corresponding linear block code is splitting so its distance remains the same after restricting modulo $p$.
+Since the distance between vectors is at least the distance between the vectors restricted modulo $p$, we are done because the rest of the argument remains valid in our case. \end{proof} \begin{remark}[The splitting condition] It is important to note that, in the proof of the above theorem, we did not require the code $\operatorname{Im}(\Psi_{\Theta}(\Sigma))$ to be splitting.
+Indeed, the theoretical success of Rosenthal’s decoding algorithm relies only on the assumption that the associated linear block codes can, in principle, be decoded—regardless of the existence of an explicit decoding procedure.
+However, in order to implement the algorithm in practice, it becomes necessary to fix specific decoding algorithms for the two associated linear block codes.
+Under our assumptions, one can always choose parameters $T$ and $\Theta$ such that both $\operatorname{Ker}(\Phi_T(\Sigma))$ and $\operatorname{Im}(\Psi_{\Theta}(\Sigma))$ are splitting codes (in fact the first one is always splitting).
+Since efficient decoding algorithms are available for splitting linear codes over $\mathbb{Z}_{p^r}$, we formulate the final result by explicitly exploiting this structure. \end{remark}